 The UE is not required to conduct reception or transmission from or to the network during MUSIM gaps.

-UE supporting MUSIM capability shall support the MUSIM gap patterns listed in Table 9.1.10-1 based on UE’s capability specified in TS38.306[14] and the applicability specified in Table 9.1.10-2.
+UE supporting MUSIM capability may request MUSIM gap with one or more of the MUSIM gap patterns listed in Table 9.1.10-1 via MUSIM-GapPreferenceList-r17 [2], and the applicability of MUSIM gap patterns is specified in Table 9.1.10-2.

 UE determines MUSIM gap timing based on gap offset configuration from serving cell provided by higher layer signalling as specified in TS 38.331 [2].